Water purification: Safety and controversies

-In April 2007, the water supply of Spencer, Massachusetts in the United States of America, became contaminated with excess sodium hydroxide (lye) when its treatment equipment malfunctioned.

-Many municipalities have moved from free chlorine to chloramine as a disinfection agent.
+Many municipalities have moved from using free chlorine, to chloramine as a disinfection agent.
 However, chloramine appears to be a corrosive agent in some water systems.
 Chloramine can dissolve the "protective" film inside older service lines, leading to the leaching of lead into residential spigots.
 This can result in harmful exposure, including elevated blood lead levels.
 Lead is a known neurotoxin.
+Adding orthophosphate as an anticorrosive agent has been effective in reducing lead levels in drinking water.

 Demineralized water

 Distillation removes all minerals from water, and the membrane methods of reverse osmosis and nanofiltration remove most to all minerals.
 This results in demineralised water which is not considered ideal drinking water.
 The World Health Organization has investigated the health effects of demineralised water since 1980.
 Experiments in humans found that demineralised water increased diuresis and the elimination of electrolytes, with decreased blood serum potassium concentration.
 Magnesium, calcium, and other minerals in water can help to protect against nutritional deficiency.
 Demineralized water may also increase the risk from toxic metals because it more readily leaches materials from piping like lead and cadmium, which is prevented by dissolved minerals such as calcium and magnesium.
 Low-mineral water has been implicated in specific cases of lead poisoning in infants, when lead from pipes leached at especially high rates into the water.
 Recommendations for magnesium have been put at a minimum of 10 mg/L with 20–30 mg/L optimum; for calcium a 20 mg/L minimum and a 40–80 mg/L optimum, and a total water hardness (adding magnesium and calcium) of 2 to 4 mmol/L. At water hardness above 5 mmol/L, higher incidence of gallstones, kidney stones, urinary stones, arthrosis, and arthropathies have been observed.
 Additionally, desalination processes can increase the risk of bacterial contamination.

 Manufacturers of home water distillers claim the opposite—that minerals in water are the cause of many diseases, and that most beneficial minerals come from food, not water.